Choosing Clothes and Keeping Them Organized

 - Assign a place for each type of clothing in her closet; for example, hang pants on the far left side of the closet with skirts next to them then shirts and blouses.

-- Use small baskets or boxes to help her keep items such as hair clips and jewelry organized.
+- Use small baskets or boxes to help keep items such as hair clips and jewelry organized.

 - A tray is handy for keeping bottles of hand lotion, moisturizer, nail polish, and other small bottles or jars all in one place on the top of her dresser.